yangxiaoweihn/AndroidApkPlugin/README.md

 # plugin_android_apk

-A Flutter plugin for installing android apk.
+A Flutter plugin for apk installation and selecting markets.

 ## Getting Started
 add in pubspec.yaml